stencila/website/src/learn/languages/mini.md

 3.14159265359
 ```

 > :sparkles: Currently, calling a function like this won't work.
 That's because Mini expects all functions to be defined externally (see below).
-Contexts have a `callFunction()` method which takes the name of pre-registed external function.
+Execution contexts have a `callFunction()` method which takes the name of pre-registed external function.
 This method, or another similar one, needs to be able to accept a `function` object and call it.

 > :sparkles: Currently, only single expression functions can be defined in Mini.
 It is likely that multi-expression function bodies will be possible in the future.

 ### Parameters

+Mini functions can be defined with parameters:

 ```mini
 function(x, y) x * y
 ```

+The parameters can have default values:

 ```mini
 function(x, y = 1) x * y
 ```

-Repeatable parameters (a.k.a variadic parameters)
+Mini can have repeatable parameters (a.k.a [variadic parameters](http://en.cppreference.com/w/cpp/language/variadic_arguments)).

 ```mini
 function(x, y...) x * sum(y)